 The tour concludes with a visit to Christ Church Cathedral.
 King Sitric Silkenbeard built Dublin's first wooden church on this site in 1038.
 The Anglo-Norman Richard de Clare (Strongbow) built the current building in 1172.
 Ravaged by time, it was almost fully restored towards the end of the 19th Century.
 Christ Church possesses a crypt, which stretches nearly its entire length and much of the Cathedral's memorabilia is displayed here.
 Attached to the Cathedral is the Synod House, which houses an excellent exhibition of medieval Dublin.

 Enjoy the rest of the afternoon at leisure for some personal sightseeing, or some last minute shopping.
 Breakfast provided.

-Optional Excursion: Take advantage of an optional evening of festive entertainment at a local pub including a 3-course dinner, live music and transportation. ($69 per person, excludes beverages)
+Optional Excursion: Local Pub outing, $69.
+Take advantage of an optional evening of festive entertainment at a local pub including a 3-course dinner, live music and transportation.
+(Price excludes beverages.)

 Day 14: Dublin/USA.
 After a final Irish breakfast, bid farewell to Ireland as your journey comes to an end.
 Transfer to the airport for your return flight.
 You will arrive in New York later today.
 Breakfast provided.

 Follow Friendly Planet Share the love of travel